-This document is intended to be used as guidance to assist the local Ohio RAP committees in determining beneficial use restoration targets for their areas of concern.
-These targets can be adopted in total or part by local Ohio RAP Committees, however, any locally defined targets cannot be any less restrictive than the targets presented in this document and must be endorsed by Ohio EPA.
+This document is intended to be used as guidance to assist the local Ohio AOC Advisory Committees in determining beneficial use restoration targets for their areas of concern.
+These targets can be adopted in total or part by local Ohio AOC Advisory Committees, however, any locally defined targets cannot be any less restrictive than the targets presented in this document and must be endorsed by Ohio EPA.
 This document does not carry the force of law.
 Also note that some targets may change as various Ohio EPA rules and regulations are updated or new research becomes available.